A Guide to Horse Racing in the United States

 Classifying Horses for Racing

-As a result, a system has evolved over time via trial and error that classifies horses to allow for fair racing.
-Horses can move in and out of classes, but they generally can’t just compete in any race haphazardly.
-The sport can be broken down into the following three types of races.
+As a result, over time and through trial and error, a system has evolved that classifies horses to allow for fair racing.
+Horses can move in and out of classes, but they generally can't enter any race at random.
+The sport can be divided into the following three types of racing.

 Claimers